Kagan Publishing & Professional Development

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
 In th1 more

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
-In this story, Matthew Brooks saves his cousin from drowning.
+In this story, Jerry Anderson rescues two people from drowning.
 After reading the story, use the Thinking Questions to have students discuss in pairs or teams.
-For example, “What kind of courage did Matt and his family show?”
+For example, “How did Jerry make an impact off the football field?”
 Use the Writing Ideas to have students write and share their writing with teammates or classmates.
-For example, “Write about a time in your life when you were courageous.”
+For example, “What kind of tribute would be fitting for Jerry?
+Plan a tribute for Jerry.
+Then write a description of that tribute and explain why it would be appropriate for him.”
 Develop students’ character as well as thinking, reading, writing, and discussion skills as students read and reflect on this portrait of character.

 • Grades: 3-8